SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Multiple years, we had to fill a score for each speaker on the database.
 However this was quite useless and a waste of brainpower because this was never considered as a factor to take recruits in (and I'm glad it wasn't).
 I think it's better to just do away with it entirely.

-General comments about each speaker are nice, but they're too much work for an organizer who is going through around 12 people per day.
-Better in round 1 than round 2.